neghani/learnwire/readme.md

-# Level - Basic
+# Level - Foundation

-- The basic level course is for free, and the duration of this course is four weeks.
+- The basic level course is for free, and there is duration/time limit for this course but you need keep mind the admin window for advanced level training.
 - This course covers some fundamental topics in the world of web development.
 - Please go through the content below and, Learn the basics of HTML, CSS, and Javascript.
 There are a few links provided to learn more about the topics.
 - We encourage you to learn the topics from other sources if you find any interesting.
-- Each week you are expected to complete an assignment.
+- Each Lesson you are expected to complete an assignment.
 These assignments are listed below.
 - Do the assignments all by yourself.
 Help yourself by following this one rule.
 - You are not alone in the journey.
 Join us via the [Discord Channel](https://discord.gg/vWRKPBDs).
 If you need any help, ping us with your query, we will respond ASAP.